Journal Prompts For the Year!

 I love to have my students write daily.
 Writer’s workshop is one way to encourage authentic writing, but I always have those “I don’t know what to write about” students.
-Using journal prompts can help alleviate the frustration of no topic frustrations.
-I have two ways that I try to incorporate journal prompts for the year into my classroom.
+Using journal writing prompts can help alleviate the frustration of no-topic frustrations.
+There are two ways I try to incorporate journal prompts for the year with my class.

 Cut-Apart Writing Prompts

-One way to use these are as cut-part strips.
-I provide students with a paper that includes five journal prompts..
-They cut the journal strip out and glue it into their notebook and write away!
-This process gives them cutting, glueing and writing practice.
+One way to use these prompts are as cut-apart strips.
+I provide students with a paper that includes five journal prompts.
+They cut the journal prompt out and glue it into their notebook and write away!
+This process gives them cutting, gluing, and writing practice.

 This year I laminated each month of prompts and put them onto a binder ring.
-During morning meetings or just when we have a few minutes to spare, I read a prompt from the month.
-Since these are open-ended questions, it encourages the students to answer with more than a yes or no. It’s a great way to practice answering in a complete sentence.
-My students have really enjoyed these this year!
+During morning meetings or just when we have a few minutes to spare, I read a prompt.
+Since these prompts are open-ended questions, students are encouraged to answer with more than a yes or no answer.
+It’s a great way to practice answering in a complete sentence.
+My students have really enjoyed using them this way!